On $\mathfrak{P}$-adic continued fractions with extraneous denominators: some explicit finiteness results

-To sum up, one can proceed as follow: \begin{itemize} \item List all the \emph{successive minima} $\epsilon_1, \dots, \epsilon_{n+1}$ until $\epsilon_{n+1}<1$. \item Compute $\mathcal{T}_{\epsilon_n}$. \item Set $\epsilon=\epsilon_n$ and $\mathcal{T}=\mathcal{T}_{\epsilon_n}$. \end{itemize} When $\mathfrak{P}$ is principal, these steps can be performed using an algorithm by Lezowski~\cite{Lezowski2014}.\footnote{Code available at \url{https://www.math.u-bordeaux.fr/~plezowsk/recherche.php}.} It would be interesting to generalize Lezowski's algorithm for computing the successive minima of a non-trivial ideal class, but we are not aware of such a result.
 Finally, we remark that there are of course cases in which the three conditions required by \cite[Theorem 5]{Cerri2006} are not met.
 For instance, in degree $3$, while the non-CM assumption is always met, the condition that the rank of the unit group be strictly greater than $1$ (which, in this case, is equivalent to the field having signature $(3,0)$) is presumably rare for the splitting field of polynomials of degree 3 produced via certain random processes (see for instance \cite{EdelmanKostlan1995}).